siliconharborlabs/generator-jhipster/generators/server/templates/_README.md

 <%#
- Copyright 2013-2017 the original author or authors from the JHipster project.
+ Copyright 2013-2017 the original author or authors from the StackStack project.

- This file is part of the JHipster project, see http://www.jhipster.tech/ for more information.
+ This file is part of the StackStack project, see http://www.jhipster.tech/ for more information.

  Licensed under the Apache License, Version 2.0 (the "License");